• Home

 During the first term, you will gather information about the school district, local community, and the classroom in which you’ve been placed.

-In the first four weeks of the term, you should plan on spending approximately one and a half days per week in the cooperating teacher’s classroom and one day per week observing in a total of four diverse settings.
+In the first four weeks of the term, you should plan on spending approximately one and a half days per week in the clinical teacher’s classroom and one day per week observing in a total of four diverse settings.
 Examples of diverse settings include Title I, ESOL, Special Education, observing a counselor, and shadowing a specialist teacher (e.g. music, physical education, technology, art).

 Term 1 General Responsibilities